One Ocean Marine Ltd Crew Terms & Conditions

 One Ocean Marine Ltd will also request original certificates should an interview be made in person.

 2. Maritime Labour Convention 2006 As Amended Financial Security Requirements

-(a) shipowners’ liabilities for repatriation of crew, essential needs such as food, accommodation and medical care and up to four months’ outstanding contractual wages and entitlements in the event of abandonment.
-Click here
+(a) shipowners’ liabilities for repatriation of the crew, essential needs such as food, accommodation and medical care and up to four months’ outstanding contractual wages and entitlements in the event of abandonment.
+Click here for more information.

 3: Non-Discrimination Policy / Blacklist

 One Ocean Marine Ltd prohibits discrimination against and harassment of any employee or any applicant for employment because of race, colour, national or ethnic origin, age, religion, disability, sex, sexual orientation, gender identity.